akinsella/yt-transcript-rs/examples/README.md

 cargo run --example transcript_parser_demo
 ```

-This example demonstrates the transcript parser functionality, which uses quick-xml for efficient XML deserialization.
+This example demonstrates the transcript parser functionality, which now uses the Scraper library for robust HTML parsing.
 It shows:

 1. How to parse XML transcript data into structured snippets
 2. How to preserve or strip HTML formatting tags in transcript text
+3. How to configure custom link formatting (default, Markdown-style, HTML-style, etc.)
-3. How to work with timing information (start times and durations)
+4. How to work with timing information (start times and durations)
-4. How to iterate over parsed transcript snippets and display them
+5. How to iterate over parsed transcript snippets and display them
+6. How to handle HTML entities and preserve proper spacing in transcript text
-5. How to calculate aggregate statistics (total duration)
+7. How to calculate aggregate statistics (total duration)

-The transcript parser is designed to be fast and memory-efficient, using serde deserialization with quick-xml.
+The transcript parser is designed to be fast, robust, and memory-efficient, using quick-xml for XML parsing and Scraper for HTML processing.
+Key improvements in the latest version include:

+- Better handling of HTML entities (apostrophes, quotes, etc.)
+- Customizable link formatting with templates
+- Improved whitespace preservation
+- Selective preservation of formatting tags
+- Simplified HTML-to-text conversion

 This approach is ideal for processing large transcript files and enables serialization/deserialization support for transcript data.